irods-contrib/metalnx-web/README.md

       - 80:8080
 ```

-and then the `./metalnx-configuration/metalnx.properties` file requires rodsadmin iRODS connection credentials.

 Metalnx will be available on port 80 of the docker host machine at `/metalnx`.

 This configuration could be supplemented with an nginx (or other) reverse-proxy to put Metalnx port 80 (and the subpath `/metalnx`) behind https on 443.

-Examples of the metalnx-configuration can be found in [docker-test-framework/etc/irods-ext](./docker-test-framework/etc/irods-ext).
+Examples of the configuration can be found in [docker-test-framework/etc/irods-ext](./docker-test-framework/etc/irods-ext).

 ## Deploying Packaged Metalnx via Docker Hub directly

 ### Prepare the application

-[Configuration](CONFIGURATION.md) of the default application can change many things about how Metalnx looks and behaves.
+Configuration of the application can change many things about how Metalnx looks and behaves.
+ - Pre-defined zone information
- - Configuration of Zone information, and features to display
+ - Features to display
- - Theming with custom CSS/Logo
+ - Theming with custom logo and/or CSS

+The majority of configuration is handled with the required `metalnx.properties` file.
+It controls the optional behaviors
+and customizations with the exception of theming (custom images, banners, css, messages).

+Theming via assets is controlled by the required `metalnxConfig.xml` file.
+The provided file will cause the default theme and messages to be utilized.

 Create a copy of the default [docker-test-framework/etc/irods-ext](./docker-test-framework/etc/irods-ext) directory and update `metalnx.properties` and `metalnxConfig.xml`, and then run a container with the new configuration, probably with `--add-host` information due to Docker:
 ```